chandrashekharjoshi302/fun-readme/README.md

-# How To Write a Readme Walkthrough
 [![How To Write a Readme Walkthrough](https://img.youtube.com/vi/7kMOD-Xd-zU/0.jpg)](https://www.youtube.com/watch?v=7kMOD-Xd-zU)

+> How to write a readme file | The reality of software documentation

 # README STARTS BELOW THIS